An Exploration of Baroque Art, Architecture & Sculpture

 Baroque sculpture of Ecstacy of Saint Teresa by Gian Lorenzo Bernini

-Before I tell you in detail what the term literally means and how it emerges, let me tell you a few things.
-While you read about the European civilization through history, you notice one thing, after each new valley, there comes something fresh, even in terms of art, music, culture, and architecture.
-Nothing ever gets lost, however, it may seem to look like it did.
+Before I tell you in detail what the term means and how it emerged, let me tell you a few things.
+While you read about European civilization through history, you notice one thing, after each new valley, there comes something fresh, even in terms of art, music, culture, and architecture.
+Nothing ever gets lost, however, it may seem like it did.
 Now, the thing is that almost every trend or style is either an advanced preceding influence or totally fresh.
 Something similar happened with Baroque art.
 In the beginning, for many years, it was considered the pariah in the history of art, or you can call it decadence or disorder.
 But it was only after the end of classicism that it got its literal value.
 And today, it is so crucial in our lessons that you are reading it here with me.

 Baroque Art The Penitent Magdalen by Georges de La Tour

 Coming forward, let me tell you the origins of the word now.
-Typically, it derives from the word-baroco, a memory term that medieval logicians used, meaning ridiculous.
-It also extracts from the Italian word Barocchio, used for shady financial practices and the Portuguese term Barocco, illustrating the irregularly shaped pearls.
-So when French and German writers used the term baroque, they typically represented the poor taste of something.
+Typically, it derives from the word baroco, a memory term that medieval logicians used, meaning ridiculous.
+It also extracts from the Italian word Barocchio, used for shady financial practices, and the Portuguese term Barocco, illustrating the irregularly shaped pearls.
+So when French and German writers used the term Baroque, they typically represented the poor taste of something.
 It was only in the nineteenth century when the two publications W Lubke’s Geschichte der Architektur and J Burckhardt’s Cicerone spoke in appreciation and reappraisal of the Baroque artistry.

 Carel Fabritius Self-Portrait Baroque Artwork

-The first paramount investigation into nature and the beginning of Baroque art were H Wolfflin’s Renaissance and Baroque (1888), where he also showed the significance of Baroque architecture.
+The first paramount investigation into nature and the beginning of Baroque art was H Wolfflin’s Renaissance and Baroque (1888), where he also showed the significance of Baroque architecture.
 Further, in Italy, the term was first used in 1885 by Enrico Nencioni as Barrocchismo to facet the aspects of the society of the seventeenth century.
-In 1887, Cornelius Gurlitt published Geschichte des Barockstils in Italien; in 1908, Alois Riegl published Die Entstehund der Barokkunst, and a series of lectures were published posthumously describing the Baroque art interlinking with a cultural and intellectual history of the era.
+In 1887, Cornelius Gurlitt published Geschichte des Barockstils in Italian; in 1908, Alois Riegl published Die Entstehund der Barokkunst, and a series of lectures were published posthumously describing the Baroque art interlinking with a cultural and intellectual history of the era.

 Origins of Rococo.

-You might think that is why we are discussing the word-Rococo.
+You might think that is why we are discussing the word Rococo.
 Let me tell you the reason behind this.
 Rococo is a word that may have confused many when it came to explaining the end of the Baroque period in the nineteenth century, as few scholars used it interchangeably for Baroque.
-But after a few years, the scholars tended to use it more often to explain the European art of the 1700s till the French revolution.
+But after a few years, the scholars tended to use it more often to explain the European art of the 1700s till the French Revolution.
 With a twist, few scholars thought that introducing these words into the history of art may lead to conceptual imprecision, which can question the validity and utility of a particular time.
-However, with time Giuliano Briganti proposed that the term baroque must be limited to the generation of 1630.
+However, with time Giuliano Briganti proposed that the term Baroque must be limited to the generation of 1630.
 That’s it, folks; you know quite a bit about the historical background of the term Rococo; now let me explain its origin to you briefly.

-Based on the french word rocaille, it refers to shellwork and rockwork decoration of grottos and fountains.
-Then, in the eighteenth century, a student of David’s studio coined the term rococo by combining the words baroque and rocaille.
+Based on the French word rocaille, it refers to shellwork and rockwork decoration of grottos and fountains.
+Then, in the eighteenth century, a student of David’s studio coined the term Rococo by combining the words Baroque and Rocaille.

-Historical Background of Baroque Art.
+Historical Background of the Baroque.

-Before we lean ourselves to the history of the baroque period, there must be an emphasis on the Renaissance.
-You know that the basis of intelligence, technology and harmony satisfying the intellect can be easily visible throughout the Renaissance era.
+Before we lean ourselves to the history of the Baroque period, there must be an emphasis on the Renaissance.
+You know that the basis of intelligence, technology, and harmony satisfying the intellect can be easily visible throughout the Renaissance era.
 But the perfect form or best possible Renaissance was intangible, or you can say that every change hindered its achievement.
 Hence, it somehow refrained from the active principles of life, asking for freedom as the life repressed because of it.

 You can consider it as the first reason behind the emergence of a new style, and the second most crucial reason was the historical intervention.
-In 1530, when there was nothing more left for the Renaissance to achieve and they accomplished everything, the Catholic churches and reformation demanded change as the rigidity and perfect figures began challenging their spirit.
+In 1530, when there was nothing more left for the Renaissance to achieve and they accomplished everything, the Catholic churches, and reformation demanded change as the rigidity and perfect figures began challenging their spirit.
 So the reformation process started, which resulted in a less austere subject in Spain.
 The art theme suddenly had a social function, whereas the Renaissance had a religious and moral dimension.
 This way, we see the emergence of humanism which encouraged the independence of art form.

-Legends, you finally know the reason behind the emergence of baroque, so there is no sense of any confusion.
+Legends, you finally know the reason behind the emergence of Baroque, so there is no sense of any confusion.
 Here’s an introduction to another common term, Counter-Reformation.
 You need to understand it as the counter-reformation was a historical event, which coincided with the emergence of Baroque art in Churches and religious subjects.
 Hence, it is attached to the Baroque history, thereby becoming crucial to study in the Baroque period.
 (Counter-reformation was the revolution against the Protestant belief, which we learned about in this section briefly).

 The Counter-Reformation.

-A protestant threat was sparked in 1517 when Martin Luther King, a theologian and Augustinian monk, became dissatisfied with the abuses from clergy and the Church’s excessive sales of indulgences to build New St. Peter’s in Rome; posted his Ninety-Five Theses on Wittenberg cathedral in Germany’s portals.
+A protestant threat was sparked in 1517 when Martin Luther, a theologian and Augustinian monk, became dissatisfied with the abuses from clergy and the Church’s excessive sales of indulgences to build New St. Peter’s in Rome; posted his Ninety-Five Theses on Wittenberg cathedral in Germany’s portals.
 These theses attacked Pope Leo X and explained Luther’s position on contrition and penance, soon spreading throughout northern Europe through pamphlets.
 It motivated the Protestant Reformation and led to the emergence of various religious reformers who competed with the Protestant churches.

 To end this spread of Protestantism and rectify the problems caused earlier, Pope Paul III convoked a Council of Trent in 1545, which tried to eliminate the abuse from Church administration.
-This council forbade the sale of indulgences which motivated Martin Luther to break with the Church authorities, abolishing the greed exhibited by bishops, absenteeism and excessive benefices.
+This council forbade the sale of indulgences which motivated Martin Luther to break with the Church authorities, abolishing the greed exhibited by bishops, absenteeism, and excessive benefices.
 It also reformed old monastic orders and created new ones, making it the most vital instrument to fight against Protestantism.
 Further, it included a lot of reforms against the incompetence and delivery of services from the Church.

-95 Thesen Erste Seite by Martin Luther King
+95 Thesen Erste Seite by Martin Luther

 Where Did Baroque Art Exist?

-After you know how baroque art emerged due to historical reasons, it is time to see its boundaries.
+After you know how Baroque art emerged due to historical reasons, it is time to see its boundaries.
 Due to the pace in history, it started on Italian grounds, though Latin spirits were unfavorable of such type of artistry.
-In response to the Protestantism that spread everywhere and artists were little lost in its emergence, baroque art spread to the masses to combat its influence.
+In response to the Protestantism that spread everywhere and artists were little lost in its emergence, Baroque art spread to the masses to combat its influence.
 So it spread in Europe- first into Austria, Bohemia, and Bavaria, then ultimately to the corners of Spain and America.
 This expansion was a big step by Rome which never spoilt its ancient art due to the barbarian flood.
-This way, baroque art reached the ultimatum in the 17th century.
+This way, Baroque art reached the ultimatum in the 17th century.

 What Is Baroque Art?